 Recreation Center Reopening - Phase 1

 Click on the image below to learn more about the policies, procedures, and services that will be provided during Phase 1.
-(June 1 - August 31, 2020)
+(Phase 1 has been extended through December 31, 2020)

 Members only will be permitted to visit the Rec during Phase 1 of Reopening.